25.3.1 General Guidelines

 When does the obligation to preserve ESI end?

 1. As a practical matter, the litigation hold is in effect until you are notified in writing by Counsel that the litigation hold has been lifted.
 The obligation to preserve ESI remains in effect for as long as the IRS can reasonably anticipate litigation in a case and for the duration of the litigation and any subsequent appeals.
-Agency counsel will periodically send an e-mail to remind employees of their continuing obligation to preserve the ESI.
-The Service point of contact should forward the reminder notification to all identified Service employees.
+IRS counsel will periodically send an e-mail to remind employees of their continuing obligation to preserve the ESI.
+The IRS point of contact should forward the reminder notification to all identified IRS employees.
 Employees should respond to the reminder notification within five business days, and provide a brief statement as to whether the ESI remains preserved and unaltered and where the information is stored.

 What are the potential consequences of not preserving ESI?